AnaMaria779/Road_Accident_Dashboard_Excel/README.md

 # Road_Accident_Dashboard_Excel
 ## Project Overview
 This repository contains a link to an Excel-based dashboard for analyzing road accident data.
 The dashboard visualizes trends and provides insights based on factors such as location, weather conditions, and accident severity.
 This project demonstrates my ability to work with large datasets, create interactive visualizations, and perform complex data analysis.
-You can download the excel file here :
+You can open the excel file here : https://1drv.ms/x/c/fe60740175cb5cb8/EYjStP7R4YJKjz4g7gvxh8oBzVh3Q41a_C3ynJvWGYp-lw?e=NJOGmF

 ## Key Features
 - *Interactive Dashboards*: Dynamic charts and graphs allow users to analyze accident data.